-- £500,000 allocated to local communities during the onshore construction works over a two year period
+- £500,000 One Off Construction Fund allocated to local communities during the onshore construction works over a two year period (four funding rounds)

-- A further £40,000 annually into areas neighbouring the above ground electrical infrastructure (onshore substation) and the landfall location, during the operational life-time of the wind farm.
+- A further £40,000 annually into areas neighbouring the onshore, above ground electrical infrastructure (onshore substation) and the landfall location, during the operational life-time of the wind farm.
 The annual fund will become available at first generation from the offshore wind farm, currently expected to take place during 2021.

-Following the feedback we received during consultations undertaken over a number of years, we have been able to confirm the final mechanisms of the Triton Knoll Community Fund.
-We listened carefully to local feedback and as a result have made a number of changes to the structure of the funds.
-They include:
+Following feedback we received during consultations undertaken over a number of years, we were able to confirm the final mechanisms of the Triton Knoll Community Fund.
+We listened carefully to local feedback and as a result made a number of changes to the structure of the funds.
+They included:

-- The inclusion of communities neighbouring the landfall location in the annual fund.
+- The inclusion of communities neighbouring the landfall location in the annual fund eligibility area.

-- An increase to the maximum funding that can be applied for with regards to the upfront construction fund from £10,000 to £50,000.
+- An increase to the maximum funding that can be applied for with regards to the one off construction fund from £10,000 to £50,000.